Innovation starts with an idea. Here’s how to find your best ideas – and what to do once you’ve found them.

 Innovation is not exclusive to the C-suite – or to any department for that matter.
 A great idea can come from anyone at any time.
 That’s why it makes sense to build a culture that encourages the sharing of ideas.
 By opening the playing field up to everyone, you increase your chances of finding truly innovative solutions.

 Encouraging diversity of ideas in this way isn’t just a ‘nice to have’ – it actually works.
 You get the benefit of different perspectives – something which is invaluable when it comes to innovation.
 If an employee works in customer services, for example, they may encounter a particular problem that someone in a different department simply wouldn’t see.
-Or they might have a very different view of the organisation as a whole compared to someone working in HR or marketing.
+Or they might have a very different view of the organization as a whole compared to someone working in HR or marketing.

 Of course, this approach will probably result in a large volume of ideas.
 Some will be impractical, others simply won't work, and one or two might just be the start of something brilliant.
-That’s why you need a clear method for choosing and prioritising ideas.
+That’s why you need a clear method for choosing and prioritizing ideas.

-Choose ideas that align with organisational goals
+Choose ideas that align with organizational goals

-Wherever your idea has come from, it needs to align with your organisational goals; your innovation should always be serving your overall strategy.
+Wherever your idea has come from, it needs to align with your organizational goals; your innovation should always be serving your overall strategy.
 This can be challenging.
 It’s easy to fall in love with an impressive idea or to forget exactly why you’re doing this in the first place.
 That’s why you need a reliable system for choosing which ideas to explore.

 Once you know what your overall objectives are, you need to set smaller goals that will help you work towards the overarching goal.
 The next step is setting OKRs (objectives and key results) that will help to clarify and break down your goals into measurable actions.
 Your overall objectives, goals and OKRs are effectively the metrics you need to use to tell you how worthwhile your idea is.

 Within Acclaim Ideas, our tools do this for you.
-We measure the alignment of your ideas against your organisational strategy, goals and OKRs.
+We measure the alignment of your ideas against your organizational strategy, goals and OKRs.
 There’s no guesswork and no bias.
-Our platform allows you to rigorously assess your idea and determine whether or not it makes sense in terms of your organisational strategy.
+Our platform allows you to rigorously assess your idea and determine whether or not it makes sense in terms of your organizational strategy.
 This kind of reliable system allows you to see the true value of your ideas.

 Although great ideas can come from anywhere, developing them into innovative products and solutions usually requires a dedicated innovation team.
 Once you have a viable idea, the decision to push things forward and begin a new project is not going to involve the whole company.
-However, it is important that you get buy-in across your organisation from the very start.
+However, it is important that you get buy-in across your organization from the very start.